-Here’s an important thing to know about refrigerant and your AC: a reduction of refrigerant is not a normal part of the operation of your system and likely signals an AC refrigerant leak.
-A properly running system circulates and maintains the same amount of refrigerant, it is not like oil in your car that must be replenished over time.
+IMPORTANT: Losing refrigerant is not normal and likely signals an AC refrigerant leak.
+A properly running system maintains the same amount of refrigerant.
+It’s not like oil in your car that must be replenished over time.

-Let’s take a closer look at the symptoms of an AC refrigerant leak and the probable causes of that HVAC refrigerant leak, which is costing you in terms of comfort and dollars because of higher electric bills.
+Let’s take a closer look at the symptoms of an AC refrigerant leak, and the probable causes of that leak that’s reducing your comfort and increasing your electric bills.

 5 signs of an AC refrigerant leak

 Refrigerant plays an extremely important role in the cooling process.
 It’s the refrigerant’s job to absorb the heat from your home and release it outside.
 If your refrigerant levels are depleted, it will take longer to cool your home or business.

 Check the air coming from your registers (vents).
 If the air is not as cold as it should be, it could mean a refrigerant leak.